 Statsketball: 5 Great Resources to Get Started

 Statistics play a huge role in the strategy, assessment and business of modern sports, both as a scientific discipline and through the data.
-The NCAA Men’s Basketball Tournament is no exception—in fact, with the complexity of bracketology, statistics may be the key to sound predictions.
+The NCAA Men’s and Women’s Basketball Tournaments are no exception—in fact, with the complexity of bracketology, statistics may be the key to sound predictions.

 As you start thinking about how to tackle your Statsketball bracket predictions, here are some resources to help you dig into the numbers and inspire your strategy.

 Bracket Stats and Facts for Every Fan